Blacksmith pot from Aldborough Roman Villa, English Heritage (object number 88420853)

 Hands on History

-There is a replica of this fragment of pottery included within the loan box.
+There is a replica of the fragment of the blacksmith’s pot from Malton Museum included in the loan box.

 Skip to content